vuejs/vuepress/docs/default-theme-config/README.md

 ```

 ::: warning Note
-Unlike the built-in VuePress search engine which works out of the box, [Algolia DocSearch](https://community.algolia.com/docsearch/) requires you to submit your site to them for indexing before it starts working.
+Unlike the [built-in search](#built-in-search) engine which works out of the box, [Algolia DocSearch](https://community.algolia.com/docsearch/) requires you to submit your site to them for indexing before it starts working.
 :::

 For more options, refer to [Algolia DocSearch's documentation](https://github.com/algolia/docsearch#docsearch-options).